 The Platinum Card® from American Express

-In addition, you’ll get a one-year complimentary Lyft Pink membership, which gives you priority access and up to 15% savings on Lyft rides (activate by 3/31/2022); Lyft Pink would otherwise cost $19.99 a month.
+In addition, you’ll get 10x total points on Lyft rides through March 2025.
 The card also gives you access to airport lounges around the world that are part of the Priority Pass network, and up to a $100 credit towards the TSA PreCheck/Global Entry application fee, every four years.

 Many travel cards have been adding non-travel perks to retain customers who otherwise might have closed their accounts or downgraded to no-annual-fee cards during the pandemic, and the Reserve has been no exception.
-Its cardmembers can enjoy new perks such as up to a $60 DoorDash credit through 2021 and 12-month complimentary DashPass membership (activate by 12/31/21), as well as up to $120 in membership credits to popular workout program Peloton through December 31, 2021.
+Its cardmembers can enjoy new perks such as up to a complimentary DashPass membership through 12/31/24.

 I have had the Chase Sapphire Reserve card for four years, and I get a lot of use out of it.
 I particularly get good use out of the $300 travel credit — in years past, it’s covered everything from domestic flights to a train ticket in Japan, and more recently Lyft and Uber rides around New York City and its suburbs.
-The new DoorDash membership works great for me, too.
-I don’t personally have a Peloton, but had the card before that perk was introduced, and found value in it nonetheless.
+The DoorDash membership works great for me, too.

-The card’s perks worked for the life I led before the pandemic, and they work now as well.
-This is how we would encourage potential cardmembers to think, too.
 If you don’t do much traveling but still want to rack up Ultimate Rewards points for when you do get on a plane, you might not get much use out of the $300 travel credit and TSA PreCheck/Global Entry fee credit.
 If that’s the case, you may be better off with the Sapphire Preferred Card.
-If you tend to order food from Uber Eats or Seamless instead of DoorDash, or opt for ordering directly from restaurants altogether, you likely won’t get much use out of the up to $60 DoorDash credit.
-The same principle applies for the Peloton membership, as well — if you are more of an in-class person or prefer to go on daily walks, you won’t find as much value in that up to $120 benefit.

-Use the card’s $300 annual travel credit to save money on grocery store and gas station purchases through December 31, 2021.
+Use the card’s $300 annual travel credit to save money on travel purchases.

 Look at that $550 annual fee versus the perks that come with it, and decide if the value you get from them offsets the steep price.
 If it does not, it may make more sense for you to go with another travel card.
-As mentioned earlier, the Chase Sapphire Preferred Card is another great option — it has a $95 annual fee, and comes with perks like a complimentary DashPass membership for a minimum of one year (activate by 12/31/21) and up to $60 in Peloton credits (through 12/31/21).
-Plus, there’s never been a better time to get the Sapphire Preferred card thanks to its elevated sign-up bonus.
+As mentioned earlier, the Chase Sapphire Preferred Card is another great option — it has a $95 annual fee, and comes with perks like a complimentary DashPass membership through 12/31/24 for a minimum of one year when you activate.

 It’s all about finding the card that matches your spending and lifestyle habits — and keeping in mind that no credit card is a good idea if you don’t plan to pay the balance off before having to pay interest on it.
 Between no-annual fee and annual fee cards, you’re sure to find your Cinderella slipper: A card that matches your goals, budget, and spending habits.